 To offline a Raid Set, click on the Offline RAID Set link.
 A "Select The RAID SET To Offline" screen is displayed showing all existing Raid Sets in the subsystem.
 Select the Raid Set which you want to offline in the Select column.

-Tick on the Confirm The Operation, and then click on the Submit button to offline the selected Raid Set.
+Tick on the Confirm The Operation, and then click on the Submit button.

 5.2.5 Activate Incomplete RAID Set

 When Raid Set State is "Normal", this means there is no failed disk drive.